Spotlight

 Set in the north central part of the state, Ocala attracts visitors with its Old Florida charm and a laid-back lifestyle dominated by horse farms, tree-laden golf courses, an historic downtown and easy access to the Ocala National Forest, Appleton Museum of Art and Silver Springs theme park.

-Candler Hills Golf Club in Ocala was designed by Florida native Gordon Lewis.
+Candler Hills Golf Club in Ocala was designed by Florida native Gordon G. Lewis.
 In a state that has no shortage of golf courses, Candler Hills manages to stand out.
 The layout offers plenty of length at 7,233 yards from the back tees.

 • Pensacola/Panama City